mlswg/mls-protocol/draft-ietf-mls-protocol.md

 against the identity tree held by the participant.
 The participant then updates its state as follows:

-* Update the roster by replacing the credential in the removed slot with the credential from the sender's slot (i.e., the sender of the Remove takes over the removed slot)
+* Update the roster by setting the credential in the removed slot to the null optional value
 * Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
 * Update the ratchet tree by setting to blank all nodes in the direct path from the removed leaf to the root

-The update secret resulting from this change is the secret for the root node of the ratchet tree after both updates.
+The update secret resulting from this change is the secret for the root node of the ratchet tree after the second step (after the third step, the root is blank).

 # Sequencing of State Changes {#sequencing}